Engee documentation

 end

-Finally we see the function update!, which is designed to make changes to the parameters of the block c.
+And finally we see the function update!, which is designed to make changes to the block parameters c.

-• We substitute the current value of x with the block input Engee Function into the vector X at index i;
+• We substitute the current value x with the block entrance Engee Function in the vector X by index i;

-• Then we increase by 1 the index i, and when it reaches the value max_len, we decrease it back to one;
+• Then we increase the index by 1 i, and when it reaches the value max_len, reduce it back to one;

-• Finally, we return the updated parameter structure c to refer to it at the next iteration.
+• And finally, we return the updated parameter structure. c to access it in the next iteration.

 function update!(c::Block, t::Real, x)